🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Successful advertising campaigns begin with clearly defined goals.
 You could be doing everything listed in this blog and still leave Google Ads conversions (and ROI) on the table if your goals are nonexistent or jumbled.

 In either case, make sure you know what success looks like for your specific client or company.
-No one benefits from placing the same blanket goals over any circumstance, because each situation is different.
+No one benefits from placing the same blanket goals over any circumstance because every situation is different.

-Additionally, and most importantly, don’t zero in on goals that don’t do anything for your business at the end of the day–e.g. a low CPC goal isn’t bringing you more sales, so why are you chasing it?
+Additionally, and most importantly, don't zero in on goals that don't do anything for your business.
+For example, if a low Cost Per Click (CPC) goal isn't bringing you more sales, so why are you chasing it?

 Before diving into the technical details, you should understand your trend lines.
 How has performance changed, and over what time period?